EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Discussion

 While we do not see much difference between galaxies at $z > 3$, we do find that galaxies have a well established difference in size and Sérsic index as a function of the wavelength of observation.
 This is such that galaxies are more compact in redder wavelengths, showing that the outer parts are made up of more recent stars and star formation events.
 This could be a sign that galaxies are forming inside-out and that we are witnessing the formation of bulges and the cores of giant galaxies at these early times that are growing outward from minor mergers and/or accreted gas in star formation \citep[e.g.,][]{tachella_15a, Tacchella_2015, Tacchella_2018, Nelson_2016, nelson_2019,Wilman_2020, Matharu_2022, roper_2023}.
 This is consistent with the formation of bulges and disks occurring gradually at about $z \sim 3 $ and at lower redshifts \citep[e.g.,][]{margalef-bentabol2016}.

-We also find that there is a correlation between stellar mass and size for galaxies -- those that are star forming and those that are more passive -- up to $z \sim 3$.
-Our JWST results allow us to accurately probe these mass ranges, even down to the lower redshifts where HST has had a difficult time resolving these systems.
-This is another indication that something is regulating the sizes and masses of galaxies, and that this appears to be more present at $z < 3$ than at earlier times.
-When we compare with simulations, such as the TNG50 simulation (see \autoref{fig:rad_evolution}) we find that there is a good agreement.
-What remains to be determined is the causes of this change and the physics behind the mergers that produce these size increases within these simulations.
+We also find that there is a correlation between stellar mass and size for galaxies -- for both galaxies that are relatively more star forming and those that are more passive -- up to $z \sim 3$.
+Our JWST results allow us to accurately probe these mass ranges, even at the higher redshifts where HST has had a difficult time resolving these systems.
+These results provide another indication that something is regulating the sizes and masses of galaxies, and that this appears to be more present at $z < 3$ than at earlier times.
+When we compare with simulations, such as the TNG50 simulation at $3 < z < 6$ (see \autoref{fig:rad_evolution}) we find that there is a good agreement.
+The causes of this change around $z \sim 3$, and the physics behind the mergers that produce these size increases within these simulations are still to be determined.